tahoe-lafs/tahoe-lafs/docs/README.txt

 needs of those almost-distinct groups.
 We have:

   (a) New and experienced users of Tahoe-LAFS, who mainly need an
       operating manual to the software.
-Sections on "Introduction" and "Using Tahoe-LAFS" will be the most useful to them.
+Notes under the section titled "Getting Started with Tahoe-LAFS" will be the most useful to them.

   (b) Project contributors, both new and experienced.
 This group
       includes developers, issue reporters, and documentation writers.